Dry dog food comes in a huge range of flavors. Some options are even designed for specific breeds, sizes, and ages.

 So, many dog owners naturally became concerned about this type of food.
 However, studies have yet to find a causal link between the two.

 Grain free food is better for some dogs that suffer from allergies.
-But, if you’re concerned, make sure to speak to your vet about the most recent findings on this issue.
+But, if you’re concerned, ask your vet about the most recent research on this issue.

 Here are some grain free options to consider if you’ve decided to give your dog this food.